freignat91/agrid/README.md

 ### retrieve a file from cluster

+Retrieve a file from cluster using duplicated blocks if some are missing

 `agrid file retrieve [source] [target] <--key>`
 - [source]: the full pathname of the file to get in cluster